Did you know that the Christkindlmarkt in Salzburg is one of the world’s oldest and most beautiful Christmas markets in the world?

 4. What to see

-On Tuesdays, the choir sings and on Thursdays and Saturdays you can listen to brass music coming from the towers.
+On Tuesdays, the choir sings and on Thursdays and Saturdays you can listen to traditional and live brass music coming from the towers.

 5. When to Go

-Of course you can only go when the market is open, which is throughout most of December.
+Naturally, you can only go when the Salzburg Christmas market is open, which is throughout most of December.
 However, it also matters what time of the day you can go.

-During the week and day time, you have the least amount of people visit in case you want to avoid crowds.
-And it ca get pretty crowded in the Old Town of Salzburg.
+During the week and day time, you have the least amount of people visit (in case you want to avoid crowds).
+And it can get pretty crowded in the Old Town of Salzburg any day of the year as is.

 6. What to Pack